 - Awaiting verification

-Mr Johal qualified from Imperial College London (Charing Cross & Westminster Medical School) in 1994.
-He undertook his orthopaedic training in London working at many centres of excellence including University College London, the Chelsea & Westminster Hospital, Charing Cross Hospital and the Whittington Hospital.
+Mr Johal qualified from the Charing Cross & Westminster Medical School, London, in 1994.
+He undertook his orthopaedic training in London working at many centres of excellence including University College Hospital London, the Chelsea & Westminster Hospital, Charing Cross Hospital and the Royal National Orthopaedic Hospital, Stanmore.